RarelyCharlie/rarelycharlie.github.io/_guide/questpodcast.md

 *You know, I just wanted the approval that I didn't feel that I got when I was a kid, you know, from my peers.
 Maybe from family members.
 And so, um, I mean, I had a pretty nice childhood growing up in a lot of ways, but, but that was a major driving force in, of, Justin, you know, in everything I did, and that manifested itself.
 And for better for worse, right?
 Like, you know, it served me for, for a long time to be successful in, in some ways, but I was also a mechanism of self-torture.*

 Yeah, it's self-torture.
 And in, enormous drive.
-And perseverance and grit, and I mean all of those kind of core..
-I mean, what's that statement somebody says "Running a startup is like getting punched in the face repeatedly, and then somebody else throws a cookie at you every once in a while and you just gotta look for the cookies."
+And perseverance and grit, and I mean all of those kind of core… I mean, what's that statement somebody says "Running a startup is like getting punched in the face repeatedly, and then somebody else throws a cookie at you every once in a while and you just gotta look for the cookies."

 *Somebody's heard that!
 That's that's an amazing one!*